Is Wicked suitable for kids? Age rating & parents guide

 Alongside hideous retellings like Oz: The Great and Powerful (Mila Kunis’ makeup is terrifying enough alone), the new movie version of Wicked recalls how The Wicked Witch of the West might not have been so wicked after all.

-If Margaret Hamilton’s version wasn’t enough to scare you, will Wicked be suitable for kids?
+If Margaret Hamilton’s version wasn’t enough to scare you, is Wicked suitable for kids?
 Here’s everything you need to know about the live-action adaptation‘s age rating.

 Wicked age rating?